JoeyEdmo/185FinalProject/README.md

 # ffqc

-(Work in progress!)

-This is a mock version of FastQC called ffqc.
-It currently just makes the main graph after handling input.
+This is a version of FastQC called ffqc.
+It will generate quality graphs when given a fastq file as input.

 # Install instructions